-Writing is a versatile profession, and freelancing is a lucrative way for a professional writer to earn money from home, often as a side business.
+Writing is a versatile profession, and freelancing is a lucrative way for a professional writer to earn money from home.
 However, beginners must take the time to build a brand.
 If you are just starting out as a freelance writer, identify your areas of expertise and be prepared with writing examples before you start your search.
-You can use your blog or website, if you have one, for samples.
-If not, assign yourself a topic and start writing.

 01 of 10

 Worldwide crowdsourcing company Clickworker hires independent contractors for writing jobs as well as data entry, translation, research and other micro jobs.
 The company pays on a per piece basis.
 Registration and qualifying assessments are necessary before workers, called click workers by the company, can accept tasks for payment.

 02 of 10

 OneSpace offers micro jobs in general writing as well as detailed writing assignments to freelancers.
 Writers must pass a series of assessments and build a credibility score to access each type of work.
 The work is submitted, the writer receives feedback, and payment is made to PayPal the next day after work is approved.